-- 1.1 Concept of the event.
-This is a Time, Speed and Distance (TSD) rally and is governed by these General Instructions, the Supplemental Instructions if any are issued, and the Numbered Route Instructions.
-The objectives for the rally participants are (a) to follow the Rally Route as described in the Numbered Route Instructions, and (b) to arrive at each Control along the Rally Route at a predetermined time, based on assigned speeds prescribed in the Numbered Route Instructions.
+1.1 Concept of the event.
+This is a Time, Speed and Distance (TSD) rally and is governed by applicable state vehicle codes, these General Instructions, the Numbered Route Instructions for a specific rally and the Supplemental Instructions, if any are issued.
+The objectives for the rally participants are (a) to follow the Rally Route and (b) to arrive at each Control along the Rally Route at a predetermined time, based on assigned speeds prescribed in the Numbered Route Instructions.
 Penalties are assessed for leaving the Rally Route and for arriving either early or late (or not at all) at a Control.
-The car with the smallest number of penalty points is the winner of the rally. - 1.2 Eligible vehicles.
-Any motorized vehicle that is registered for use on public highways is eligible for this series. - 1.3 Classes.
-There are three classes available for participants, which are defined by the equipment allowed to be used during the rally.
-The equipment restrictions begin when the Numbered Route Instructions are distributed.
+The team with the fewest penalty points is the winner of the rally.

+1.2 Eligible vehicles.
+Any motorized vehicle that is registered for use on public highways is eligible forthis series.

+1.3 Classes.
+There are two classes available for participants, which are defined by the equipment allowed to be used during the rally.
+The equipment restrictions begin when the Numbered Route Instructions are distributed and end when Time Declarations are due.
 Participants must declare a class when registering and may not change their class once the rally begins.
-All teams are timed, but only teams in the Vintage and Standard classes are eligible for awards and series points.
-The Open class is intended to allow teams to practice using any rally equipment they choose.
+Any team not declaring a class will be placed in Standard.